openenergymonitor/emonTxFirmware/emonTxV2/readme.md

 * [08 - Watchdog](https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV2/Guide/h_watchdog/h_watchdog.ino)

 ## Full emonTx V2 Firmware's

 * **emonTx_CT123** - Apparent Power Example - Use this example if only using CT sensors.
 Monitors AC current using one CT sensor and transmit data via wireless using RFM12B to emonBase.
+See also: [Apparent power](http://openenergymonitor.org/emon/buildingblocks/ac-power-introduction), [Electricity monitoring](http://openenergymonitor.org/emon/applications/homeenergy)

 * **emonTx_CT123_Voltage** - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
 AC-AC plug-in adapter to monitors AC RMS voltage and give real power and current direction readings.
+See also: [Apparent power](http://openenergymonitor.org/emon/buildingblocks/ac-power-introduction), [Electricity monitoring](http://openenergymonitor.org/emon/applications/homeenergy), [SolarPV](http://openenergymonitor.org/emon/applications/solarpv)

 * **emonTx_CT123_Voltage_Temp** - Real Power & temperature- Use this example if using an AC-AC adapter with as well as CT sensors.
 It also detects the DS18B20 's connected and report the temperature of them.